 We provide a Saturday competition for Premier, Senior Reserve (Social), High School and Junior (from Year 3) grades and are affiliated to Netball Southland.

 Wakatipu Pony Club is an active & competitive branch of the Central Otago Pony Club.
 We have 24 financial members comprising of 21 active riders under the age of 21, and a group of very supportive adults including parents.
 Our training grounds are centrally located in the Wakatipu Basin on the corner of Hunter and Speargrassflats Rd, which allows easy access for all members.
 New members...

 A not-for-profit community pottery club.
-Meets 8 months of the year for club night, Wednesdays 6pm – 8pm (excluding July, Aug, Dec, and Jan).
-Club nights are open to the general public and are free, except for gold coin donation if clay is used.
+We are now running year round.
+Club nights are open to the general public and are a $5 donation per visit and after 5 visits you can become a member.
+We meet year round, Wednesdays 6pm – 8pm.
 Although we endeavor to do so in the future, we do not currently host instructional classes in pottery.
-Therefore we recommend that potential inexpe...
+Therefore we recommend that potential inexperienced ...